code-correct-collective/Tmtrcs.Block.DomainBus/README.md

 # Overview
-This library is primarily used to publish in-process events, or issue in-process commands or queries.
+This library is primarily used to publish in-process events, commands or queries.